nschonni/cordova-docs/articles/develop-apps/change-cli-version.md

 The Apache Cordova CLI does something very similar.
 It's also tied or *pinned* to a specific version of each Cordova platform.
 When you first create a project, your CLI and the plugins that you add to your project are tied to the same versions.

-If you update your CLI, that CLI tied to a newer version of each Cordova platform while your plugins remain tied to a previous version of each Cordova platform.
+If you update your CLI, it's tied to a newer version of each Cordova platform while your plugins remain tied to a previous version of each Cordova platform.

 This is not always a problem, but if a new version introduces a breaking change, you might encounter errors when you build your project or attempt to run code that uses the plugin.

-You might encounter the opposite problem, if you don't update the CLI version of your project.
+You might encounter the opposite problem if you don't update the CLI version of your project.
 Plugins that already exist in your project work fine, but plugins that you add to your project might be tied to newer version of each Cordova platform.

 Have a quick look at this table.
 It presents each action, its impact, and what you can do to increase the likelihood that your plugins will function correctly after you've taken that action.